MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 # Application registration in Azure AD

 To give your Azure function access to the Common Data Service, you need to register a **Web app / API** applications in Azure AD.
-This allows you to establish an identity for your applications and specify the permission levels they needs in order to access the CDS APIs.
-You will also need to register the application that calls into the Azure function, as it is also required to authenticate the calling user with Azure AD.
+This allows you to establish an identity for your applications and specify the permission levels it needs in order to access the CDS APIs.
+You will also need to register the applications that calls into the Azure function, as they are also required to authenticate the calling user with Azure AD.
 In this guide, we will first use a simple console applciation to call into the Azure function, for this step we will require a **Native application** registration.
 Later, as a bonus steps, we will configure a PowerApps Custom API which requires registering another **Web app / API**.
 All these apps will have to be configured in Azure AD with the correct **Required permissions** and **known client applications**, for the end to end flow to work correctly.

 [ToDo] Diagram of call sequence and agents